 The standout feature of the Kelty Journey PerfectFIT Elite is its “PerfectFIT” torso adjustment system.
 This system allows for quick and easy fit customization by simply pulling on two straps located at the back panel.
 With a torso size range of 15.5 to 21 inches, the Perfect FIT system ensures a snug and personalized fit for a wide range of users.
 This adjustable suspension system is designed to provide maximum comfort during your hikes.

 Kelty has also improved the interior of the Journey PerfectFIT Elite compared to previous models.
 The baby seat is wide and spacious, ensuring your child’s comfort throughout the journey.
 The carrier also includes thoughtful touches such as a removable drool pad and stirrups to enhance the overall experience for both parent and baby.

 Differentiating the Journey PerfectFIT Models

-The Journey PerfectFIT series is available in three models: the base model, mid-range Signature, and high-end Elite.
+The Journey PerfectFIT series is available in three models: the base model, the mid-range Signature, and the high-end Elite.
 While the base model is relatively basic, omitting features like a sunshade and hipbelt pockets, the Signature and Elite models offer a feature-rich experience that rivals top competitors like Osprey and Deuter.